 Prior to joining Hueston Hennigan, Ms. Fidler was an associate at Sullivan & Cromwell, where she represented clients in a variety of matters including antitrust, cybersecurity, complex commercial disputes, and investigations.

 While in law school, she externed for the Hon.
-Marvin E. Aspen of the U.S. District Court for the Northern District of California and participated in the Center on Wrongful Convictions legal clinic.
+Marvin E. Aspen of the U.S. District Court for the Northern District of Illinois and participated in the Center on Wrongful Convictions legal clinic.
 She was also managing editor for the Journal of Criminal Law and Criminology and served as a teaching assistant for Prof. Martin Redish and Prof. Peter DiCola.
 She was the recipient of the Thomas MacLay Hoyne Scholarship.

 Represented a financial institution in civil litigation concerning alleged manipulation of foreign currency benchmarks.

 Represented an investment advisor in an SEC investigation into an anti-money laundering compliance program.